lyu-ai/agentok/README.md

 3. **PocketBase:**

    - Switch to the PocketBase directory `cd pocketbase`.
-   - Build the container: `docker build -t flowgen-db .`
+   - Build the container: `docker build -t agentok-db .`
-   - Run the container: `docker run -it --rm -p 7676:7676 flowgen-db`
+   - Run the container: `docker run -it --rm -p 7676:7676 agentok-db`

 Each new commit to the main branch triggers an automatic deployment on [Railway.app](https://railway.app), ensuring you experience the latest version of the service.